openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/ansible_config_download_differences.rst

 Ansible config-download differences
 ===================================

-In the Queens release, the default deployment changed to use Ansible to apply software configuration to overcloud nodes using **config-download**.
+Starting with the Queens release, it is possible to use Ansible to apply the overcloud configuration.
+In the Rocky release, this method is the new default behavior.

 The feature is fully documented at :doc:`../advanced_deployment/ansible_config_download`, while this page details the differences to the deployer experience with config-download.